alexay-nesterenko/pega-streaming-framework/README.md

 During this project I got a deep knowledge about internal structure of Pega Clipboard: how to use Pega Engine API for Clipboard navigation, how to work with different types of properties, how to open Pega rules definitions and place them to Clpboard programmatically.

 Another great opportunity for me was to learn how XSLT-processor works with DOM interfaces to perform transformation: which methods of which classes are called, in which sequence, how often.
-From this prospective there was a pleasant surprise for me how similar Pega Clipboard object model and XML DOM model are - so it was not too complicated to "wrap" Clipboard page with DOM interfaces.
+From this prospective it was a pleasant surprise for me how similar Pega Clipboard object model and XML DOM model are - so it was not too complicated to "wrap" Clipboard page with DOM interfaces.

 And finally, it was the first great experience for me with demo-movies making :-) So I know now which tools to use to record them, convert to desired format, combine from several parts and, finally, publish on the Internet - I am thankful to Pega Hackathon for this knowledge as well!
 I am sure, that any new experience is very valuable and can be applied in the future!
 ## What's next for Advanced XML Streaming Framework for Pega